in New Jersey

 Grief counseling involves counseling individuals with various kinds of grief.
 It is a well-known fact that the loss of a loved one is a devastating event involving many emotions for the grieving person.
 Unless the bereaved can come to terms with the feelings of the loss, they will never be able to move on with their life and find closure.
-Grief counseling is the assistance many people need to process that death.
+Grief counseling with Positive Reset Mental Health Clinic is the assistance many people need to process that death.

 Grief counselors are trained to work with those who are struggling with their grief process.
 They may be psychiatric nurses, clergy, psychiatrists, physicians assistants (PAs,) social workers, or psychologists.